lavanya-paruchuri/Weather-Application/README.md

 ## Description

-This weather application allows users to get the current weather conditions for any location they enter.
+This weather application allows users to get the weather conditions for any location.
 It displays the temperature, weather description, and the temperature range for the day.

 ## Features